MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-authentication.md

 ---
 # Troubleshooting conditional access authentication

 This article outlines how to address warning messages related to conditional access authentication improvements for [Manage your documents using SharePoint](manage-documents-using-sharepoint.md).
+These warning messages will rollout soon notifying which users will be affected.

 With security improvements in SharePoint integration authentication, you need to keep SharePoint Online and Dataverse conditional access aligned to avoid issues.
 These sections outline how to review and align conditional access.

-## Conditional access isn't enabled on correctly
+## Conditional access isn't enabled correctly

 When the Document Associated grid shows a warning message "Conditional access isn't enabled correctly", the error code at the end of the message guides addressing the configuration.